makkinga/terminal-quest/README.md

 ## Obstacles

 There are 3 types of obstacles in the game: Lava `~`, Spiky bushes `*`, and Spike walls `‡`.
 Each one will do you one heart damage.

+## Monsters

+There is only one type of monster `Ж`.
+It has an 2HP and can be killed by hitting it twice.